 The revenue on other income will be increased with 5.5%.
 Other income consists of rental income, interest on investments and market income.
-The total operating grants (equitable share, finance management, municipal systems improvement grant) increased from R392 899 000 to R434 657 000, this is a 9.6% increase.
+The total operating grants (equitable share, finance management, municipal systems improvement grant) decreased from R 428 360 000 to R 417 931 000, this R 10 429 000 lower which is a 2.43% decrease.

 The Equitable share allocation is a grant which supplement the municipality's own revenue for the provision of the necessary basic level of services to each poor household within their jurisdiction.
 The annual DORA publishes the equitable share allocation.
+The total amount allocated for the Municipal Systems Infrastructure grant (MIG) is R 182 392 000.